AadityaR04/Geometric-Partial-Tracing/README.md

 ## Installation Instructions

 * Download the repository.
-* Copy the code folder to the working directory.
 * Create a conda environment with the necessary dependencies using the `environment.yaml` file provided in the repository using the command:

 ```bash